roman-oberenkowski/mc-mcedit/README.md

 - PDCURSES (integrated into project, but only in x86 configuration)

 # Credits
-All credits for 'mcedit inspired backend' that is use here go to: https://github.com/Guslarz/mcedit
+All credits for 'mcedit inspired backend' that is used here go to: https://github.com/Guslarz/mcedit